Frequently asked questions – if your question isn’t answered here, contact us to get it added.

 Does the concert hall have disabled access?

-There is disabled parking in front of the hall with step-free access.
+There is disabled parking in front of the hall with step-free access to the building.
 In the stalls, row A is step free.
 There are two aisles with steps rising to row H and linking to the circle.
 Note that the outer ends of each row in the side stalls are against a wall – there is no aisle on the outer ends.
+Also note that there are no handrails beside the aisles in the stalls (because those seats are retractable).
 There is a lift to the circle.

 Step free seats in the stalls